Sufficient Descent Riemannian Conjugate Gradient Method: Introduction

 \section{Introduction}

-In Euclidean space, nonlinear conjugate gradient methods aim to solve unconstrained optimization problems.
+Nonlinear conjugate gradient methods aim to solve unconstrained optimization problems in Euclidean space.
 Conjugate gradient methods have been developed by Hestenes and Stiefel \cite{hestenes1952methods} for solving linear systems whose coefficient matrix is symmetric positive-definite.
 Fletcher and Reeves \cite{fletcher1964function} extended the conjugate gradient method to unconstrained nonlinear optimization problems.
 Theirs is the first nonlinear conjugate gradient method in Euclidean space.
-Since then, various nonlinear conjugate gradient methods have been proposed (see \cite{al1985descent, polak1969note, polyak1969conjugate, dai1999nonlinear}); these have summarized by Hager and Zhang in \cite{hager2006survey}.
+Since then, various nonlinear conjugate gradient methods have been proposed (see \cite{al1985descent, polak1969note, polyak1969conjugate, dai1999nonlinear}); they have been summarized by Hager and Zhang in \cite{hager2006survey}.
 A sufficient descent condition is used to analyze the global convergence of conjugate gradient methods with inexact line searches.
 Hager and Zhang \cite{hager2005new} proposed a conjugate gradient method whose search direction satisfies the sufficient descent condition regardless of whether a line search is used or not.
-In addition, Dai \cite{dai2010nonlinear} proposed a nonlinear conjugate gradient methods that are the generalizations of the Hager-Zhang method.
+In addition, Dai \cite{dai2010nonlinear} proposed nonlinear conjugate gradient methods that are generalizations of the Hager--Zhang method.
 His method also satisfies the sufficient descent condition regardless of whether a line search is used or not.
 A nonlinear conjugate gradient method that satisfies the sufficient descent condition is called a sufficient descent nonlinear conjugate gradient method.
 Narushima and Yabe summarized the sufficient descent nonlinear conjugate gradient methods in \cite{narushima2014survey}.